theinvertedform/umt.world/blog.md

 title: Blog
 layout: post
 description: "Selections from my diary and assorted writing experiments."
 abstract: In 2004--2005, I shocked and embarrassed classmates with the excessive candour of my MySpace blog posts.
-That was one of my earliest experiences baring my soul on the Internet without considering the consequences, and feeling the shock of being read.
-To this day, I am still caught off guard when held to account for what I write about my inner life.
-Why do I describe my feelings and emotional life with such precision and detail, especially when I am so reserved in person?
-What does the diary as a literary genre do?
-The MySpace blog evolved into [alt.conform](https://altdotconform.blogspot.com), a blog I kept throughout my teenagehood.
-These days, I concentrate my diaristic impulses into writing in an actual diary, which I periodically transcribe, bowdlerize, and publish here.
+That was one of my earliest experiences baring my soul on the Internet without considering the consequences of being read.
+I am still caught off guard when held to account for what I write about my inner life.
+Why do I describe my emotional life with such precision and detail, when I am so reserved in person?
+Is the diary a literary genre like autofiction, or a kind of autobiographical journalism?
+The MySpace blog evolved into [alt.conform](https://altdotconform.blogspot.com), a diary I kept throughout my teenagehood.
+These days, I concentrate my diaristic impulses into writing in an actual diary, which I will periodically transcribe, bowdlerize, and publish here.
 tags:
   - personal
   - writing